Krushna-Prasad-Sahoo/test-android/README.md

 Day 11 (29th October 2023)

 1. It was a busy day for me.
 I haven't done any thing with respect to Android Dev today.
 Will first complete the yesterday's project.
 Then will continue learning new things.
-2. The project is ready now!
-It have some features as below :
+2. The project is ready now! i.e <b>PlaceSage</b> is your gateway to India's finest destinations.
+Explore, discover, and uncover the treasures of Delhi, Mumbai, Kolkata, Bangalore, and Bhopal – all in one app.